Filetypes and metadata

 Exploring metadata

-Explore the metadata in the OME Tree Widget panel to answer the following questions:
+Explore the metadata in the console to answer the following questions:

-• What manufacturer made the microscope used to take this image?
+• What type of microscope was used to take this image?

 • What detector was used to take this image?